About

 Boring infrastructure is a feature.

 Archives run for decades.
-We pick dependencies, storage formats, and deployment models with that horizon in mind.
+We choose dependencies, storage formats, and deployment models with that horizon in mind.